shaik1002/biggitlabbomb/doc/administration/geo/index.md

 - Git clone and fetch requests with option `--depth` over SSH against a secondary site does not work and hangs indefinitely if the secondary site is not up to date at the time the request is initiated.
 For more information, see [issue 391980](https://gitlab.com/gitlab-org/gitlab/-/issues/391980).
 - Git push with options over SSH against a secondary site does not work and terminates the connection.
 For more information, see [issue 417186](https://gitlab.com/gitlab-org/gitlab/-/issues/417186).
 - The Geo secondary site does not accelerate (serve) the clone request for the first stage of the pipeline in most cases.
 Later stages are not guaranteed to be served by the secondary site either, for example if the Git change is large, bandwidth is small, or pipeline stages are short.
 In general, it does serve the clone request for subsequent stages.
 [Issue 446176](https://gitlab.com/gitlab-org/gitlab/-/issues/446176) discusses the reasons for this and proposes an enhancement to increase the chance that Runner clone requests are served from the secondary site.
-- When a single Git repository receives pushes at a high-enough rate, the secondary site's local copy can be perpetually out-of-date.
-This causes all Git fetches of that repository to be forwarded to the primary site.
-See [GitLab issue #455870](https://gitlab.com/gitlab-org/gitlab/-/issues/455870).
-- [Proxying](secondary_proxy/index.md) is implemented only in the GitLab application in the Puma service or Web service, so other services do not benefit from this behavior.
-You should use a [separate URL](secondary_proxy/index.md#set-up-a-separate-url-for-a-secondary-geo-site) to ensure requests are always sent to the primary.
-These services include:
-  - GitLab container registry - [can be configured to use a separate domain](../packages/container_registry.md#configure-container-registry-under-its-own-domain), such as `registry.example.com`.
-Secondary site container registries are intended only for disaster recovery.
-Users should not be routed to them, especially not for pushes, because the data is not propagated to the primary site.
-  - GitLab Pages - should always use a separate domain, as part of [the prerequisites for running GitLab Pages](../pages/index.md#prerequisites).
-- With a [unified URL](secondary_proxy/index.md#set-up-a-unified-url-for-geo-sites), Let's Encrypt can't generate certificates unless it can reach both IPs through the same domain.
-To use TLS certificates with Let's Encrypt, you can manually point the domain to one of the Geo sites, generate the certificate, then copy it to all other sites.
-- When a [secondary site uses a separate URL](secondary_proxy/index.md#set-up-a-separate-url-for-a-secondary-geo-site) from the primary site, [signing in the secondary site using SAML](replication/single_sign_on.md#saml-with-separate-url-with-proxying-enabled) is only supported if the SAML Identity Provider (IdP) allows an application to be configured with multiple callback URLs.

 ### Limitations on replication/verification